dawn-dilab/ATLA_robust_RL/README.md

 adversary we learned for the optimal adversarial attacks (starting with `attack-`).
 We will show how to load these models in later sections.
 The performance of our pretrained agents are reported below.
-Here we report our strongest ATLA-PPO (LSTAM + SA-Reg) method and a strong baseline SA-PPO, as well as vanilla PPO without robust training.
+Here we report our strongest ATLA-PPO (LSTM + SA-Reg) method and a strong baseline SA-PPO, as well as vanilla PPO without robust training.
 We report their natural episode rewards without attack as well as episode rewards under our proposed optimal attack.
 For full results with more baselines please checkout [our paper](https://arxiv.org/pdf/2101.08452.pdf).